hellerve/ptolemy/README.md

 I prefer the book above, but it is interesting to see how Mervin’s writing changed and developed over the years.
 Had I read this one first, however, I probably wouldn’t have been enamoured with his writing as much.

+* *Eiche und Angora* by **Martin Walser** (1962)

+A painful and funny, sad and satiristic play.
+I didn’t know about it before finding it in a used book store, and read it within a few days.
+It is touching while still maintaining its comedy.
+This might be my new favorite play, and my favorite book to deal with Germany’s disgraceful past.